SNAP tag A3 AdenosineR cloned plasmid

 Tag-lite plasmid cloned with a SNAP tag A3 Adenosine receptor

-Running your A3 receptor binding assay using Tag-lite is as easy as it can get.
+Running a receptor binding assay using Tag-lite is as easy as it can get.
 Simply dispense 10 µL of labeled cells (C1TT1A3) into each well, followed by 5 µL of labeled ligand (L0069GRE) and 5 µL of the compound you wish to test.
 Like all HTRF assays, Tag-lite assays do not require any washing steps.
 A diagram of the procedure to be followed is given on the right.

 A saturation binding assay measures total and non-specific binding for increasing concentrations of ligand under equilibrium conditions.
 To perform the assay, the fluorescent ligand is titrated into a solution containing a fixed amount of labeled cells, and then incubated to equilibrium.
-The HTRF Ratio obtained from this titration is the total binding.
+The HTRF ratio obtained from this titration is the total binding.

 A competitive binding assay is performed to measure the dissociation constant, Ki.
 To perform the assay, the compound is titrated into a solution containing a fixed concentration of fluorescent ligand and a fixed amount of cells.